 Service charges and ground rent explained

-If you buy a leasehold or new-build property, you may find that you’re liable for service charges and ground rent.
+If you buy a leasehold or new-build property, you may need to budget for service charges and ground rent.
 But what are these?
 And, more importantly, how much are they?
-Here’s our guide to everything you need to know about both.
+Here’s our guide to what you need to know about both.

-If you buy a leasehold or new-build property, you may find that you’re liable for service charges and ground rent.
+If you buy a leasehold or new-build property, you may need to budget for service charges and ground rent.
 But what are these?
 And, more importantly, how much are they?
-Here’s our guide to everything you need to know about both.
+Here’s our guide to what you need to know about both.

 What is a service charge?